morays-community/Patches-NEMO/README.md

 ## Use a patch
 - Copy patch sources in the `MY_SRC` directory of a NEMO config
-- Create your Python communication module (more details [here](https://morays-doc.readthedocs.io/en/latest/nemo.api_4.html))
+- Import and use Python communication module API (more details [here](https://morays-doc.readthedocs.io/en/latest/nemo.api_4.html))
 - Compile NEMO with *key_oasis3* CCP key and OASIS_v5.0 (see this [guide](https://morays-doc.readthedocs.io/en/latest/nemo.getting_started.html#morays-environment))

 ## Patch Modifications
   * Architecture: OASIS coupling module `cpl_oasis.F90` was initially managed by SBC module
       - OASIS environnement is now totally managed by NEMO main routines in `nemogcm.F90`
-      - Coupling module is independent and can be called by any other module to define coupling variables, send and receive them on demand
+      - Coupling module is independent and can be called by any other module to define, send or receive coupling variables
-      - Now possible to perform exchange of 3D fields (OASIS_v5.0 required)
+      - Possible to perform exchange of 3D fields (OASIS_v5.0 or later required)

   * Properties of coupling variables are stored in meta-arrays `ssnd` and `srcv` in coupling module
       - Dimension added to the array to sort meta-data between calling modules

   * New modules:
-      - `infmod.F90` : module dedicated to inference models communication
+      - `eophis_def.F90` : reads Eophis Fortran namelist to give NEMO access to Eophis script attributes
-      - `inffld.F90` : memory management for inference models fields
+      - `pycpl.F90` : configure NEMO coupler layer (OASIS) from `eophis_def` - exposes Python communication API

 <table>
 <tr>